Who We Are

 Mission Statement

-The UA Little Rock Center for Arkansas History and Culture collects, keeps safe, and makes available Arkansas history.
-We connect people to each other and their shared experiences.
+The UA Little Rock Center for Arkansas History and Culture collects, preserves, and makes available Arkansas history that connects people and their shared experiences.
+It educates the next generation of archivists and public historians, and it serves teachers, students, and the public.

 Vision Statement

-The UA Little Rock Center for Arkansas History and Culture is a unique and reliable resource that explores and promotes Arkansas’s rich history through the identification, collection, and preservation of records that are of enduring value to the state.
+The UA Little Rock Center for Arkansas History and Culture explores and promotes Arkansas’s rich history by identifying, collecting, and preserving records of enduring value to the state.

-As a leader in archival practice and education, we prepare students for careers in public history.
-Professionals seek our collaboration on best practices and archival technologies.
-We are a good neighbor to other libraries, archives, and museums.
-We provide access to a large repository of archival materials.
-The public can use these records to better understand Arkansas’s journey.
-Our collections document our history, but can also guide the state’s future.
+As a cutting-edge leader in archival practice and education, we prepare students for future careers and serve researchers in the metropolitan area and the state.
+Professionals seek our collaboration on best practices and archival technologies, and we are a good neighbor to other libraries, archives, and museums.
+We provide access to an extensive repository of archival materials, allowing the public to use these records and gain a deeper understanding of Arkansas’s story—where our state has been and how its history can inform its future.

-CAHC is a leader in community engagement.
-We participate in outreach and programming and create virtual and physical exhibits using state-of-the-art technology.
-We help people of our state and beyond actively engage in the history and culture of Arkansas.
+CAHC is a leader in community engagement, regularly participating in and promoting outreach, programming, and virtual and physical exhibits that use state-of-the-art technology.
+Through our efforts, the people of our state and beyond actively engage in understanding Arkansas’s place in the nation’s history.

 Our Collections

-The CAHC collects and makes available to the public resources on Arkansas history and the region.
-Our strengths include agriculture and the environment, arts and entertainment, business and professions, education, government and politics, military, personal and family papers, religion, and women’s studies.
+CAHC collects and makes available to the public resources on Arkansas history and the region.
+Our strengths include Arkansas’s arts and music, business and professions, civil rights, education, global connections, labor and economic life, Little Rock’s urban fabric, politics and public policy, religion, under-documented communities, and women’s history and organizations.

-Most notable among these holdings are the gubernatorial collections.
+Most notable among these holdings are the gubernatorial and congressional collections.
 CAHC houses the papers of five former Arkansas governors: Carl Bailey, Winthrop Rockefeller, Dale Bumpers, Frank White, and Jim Guy Tucker.
-In addition, the Center holds Lieutenant Governor Winthrop Paul Rockefeller’s papers.
+In addition, the Center holds Lieutenant Governor Winthrop Paul Rockefeller’s papers and U.S. Representative Vic Snyder’s papers.

-Our materials include letters, legal documents, photographs, maps, architectural drawings, pamphlets, books, journals, and newspapers.
+Our materials include architectural drawings, audiovisual recordings, books, born digital materials, correspondence, ephemera, journals, legal documents, maps, newspapers, oral histories, pamphlets, and photographs and negatives.
 In total, the collections comprise about 10,000 linear feet, 70,000+ images, and approximately 8,000 books.

 Main number: 501-320-5780